 How to Tell If You’re an Addict

 Addiction is incredibly complicated.
 This makes it difficult for potential addicts to identify their disease.
 Often it’s difficult for addicts to admit they have an addiction.
-This is especially true for addicts taking Adderall or weed.
+This is especially true for addicts taking Adderall or marijuana.
 These days, it’s easy for addicts to have access to these drugs legally.

 However, just because you have a prescription doesn’t mean that you can’t abuse it.
 Often we only associate addiction with hard drugs like opiates or cocaine.
 But there are plenty of legal drugs that can be abused.
 Alcohol is just one example.
 So how can you tell if you’re an addict?
 Here are twelve signs: